6 Brilliant Free Things To Do in Kilkenny

 Some of the features in this room date back to the later medieval period.
 During the nineteenth century remodelling of the castle, the room was converted to use as a wine cellar.
 Today, this is where visitors can watch the free audio visual of Kilkenny Castle which gives an in-depth view into the history of the castle and the many important programmes of archaeological excavation, conservation, and restoration which has been carried out over the years.

 Situated in the castle itself, adjacent to the Kilkenny Castle Tearooms, is The Butler Gallery which exhibits the work of young and emerging artists alongside renowned international artists.
 The diverse Butler Collection is also exhibited here.

-Just across the street from Kilkenny Castle in the former stable courtyard is the home of Irish craft, The National Craft Gallery.
-This space opened in 2000 and it marked a new era for the Crafts Council of Ireland, providing a permanent exhibition space for craft in Kilkenny.
+Just across the street from Kilkenny Castle in the former stable courtyard is the home of Irish craft, National Design and Craft Gallery.
+This space opened in 2000 and it marked a new era for the Design and Craft Council of Ireland, providing a permanent exhibition space for craft in Kilkenny.

 Over the years, the gallery has evolved and grown to meet the needs of the craft industry and to ensure its continued growth and development.
 There is a continuous dynamic exhibition programme that is open to the public.